How to Troubleshoot Common SSL Issues

 The Problem:

-Your website is secured with HTTPS, but some resources (like images, scripts, or stylesheets) are still being loaded over HTTP.
-This results in a “mixed content” warning in the browser.
+Your website is secured with HTTPS, but users see a “mixed content” warning because some resources (e.g., images, scripts, or stylesheets) are being loaded over HTTP.

-- Use a Content Delivery Network (CDN): If you’re using a CDN, ensure it supports HTTPS and update your settings to serve all resources securely.
+- Use a Content Delivery Network (CDN): If you’re using a CDN, ensure it supports HTTPS and serves all resources securely.

 - Enable Automatic Redirects: Use server-side redirects to force HTTP resources to load over HTTPS.